Donald Trump Russia Tip Sheet: Meet Carter Page And Other Key Players

 Paul Manafort also helped pro-Putin Ukrainian leader Viktor Yanukovych get elected.
 He is also mentioned multiple times in the dossier published by Buzzfeed, written by British spy Christopher Steele.
 Christopher Steele has gone into hiding since the dossier was published.

-And, although Paul Manafort was fired, or, forced to resign from the Trump “movement,” he still is in close contact with Donald Trump, and held meetings with Trump as recently as December reports Vox.
+And, although Paul Manafort was fired, or, forced to resign from the Trump “movement,” he still is in close contact with Donald Trump, and held meetings with Trump as recently as December according to Vox.
 Paul Manafort is reportedy being investigated by the FBI.

 Michael Cohen, Donald Trump’s personal lawyer, may be as well.
 He is connected to the General Flynn scandal, as new reports surfaced that a letter detailing a plan to lift sanctions on Russia was personally delivered to the White House by Michael Cohen, and left on General Flynn’s desk.
 This happened shortly before General Flynn resigned.

 Michael Cohen is also mentioned in the Trump Russia dossier of compromising material.
-It is alleged that Cohen met secretly with the Kremlin in Prague in August to discuss the Paul Manafort situation, and to “clean up the mess” reports Raw Story.
+It is alleged that Cohen met secretly with the Kremlin in Prague in August to discuss the Paul Manafort situation, and to “clean up the mess” according to Raw Story.
 The dossier alleges that Michael Cohen was also involved in the plan to pay off hackers involved with the election, and to “quickly move them underground in case Hillary Clinton won.”

 Michael Cohen has denied this, and says his passport shows otherwise, that he was not in Prague at the time in question.
 Investigative journalist Louise Mensch however has done some work on Michael Cohen’s trips in question.
 In her blog “Patribotics” she writes a detailed explanation on “Michael Cohen’s Amazing Journey” where she provides a detailed analysis on where Michael Cohen was, and when that happened.